 The Company's controlling function, with internal control as its primary and significant component, is based on the budget system.
 The Company reviews its short-, medium- and long-term plans on an annual basis, with a detailed budget for the next year prepared for:

-- construction projects,

-- operational projects,
+- construction projects, - operational projects,

-- distribution costs and administrative expenses.

-The Group's financial and accounting system is a source of data for the Group's entire reporting system, i.e.:
+The Company's financial and accounting system is the source of data for the entire reporting system operated by the Company, i.e:

 - the financial reporting process,

 - interim reports,

 - the management reporting system.